List of Rebelde characters: Sol de la Riva

 Beautiful and sexy, she gets a lot of attention from students of Elite Way School and makes a very attractive impression, which first makes her a threat to Mia's popularity, but her cynical and deceptive personality quickly gets people to dislike her.
 Sol wants things to go her way no matter what and could be considered the only student at Elite Way whose intentions are not noble, no matter what the situation is.
 She is willing to ruin people's lives without regard of their personal feelings and does so via a multitude of convincing lies (although most of the time her plans tend to backfire).

 She hates Mia and wants her to feel inferior at all costs.
 She briefly dated Diego in order to gain popularity in his Class President campaign.
 She also tried to make Miguel (Mia's boyfriend) fall for her, it did not work.

 She has an affinity for the heartagram, a trademarked symbol of Finnish rock band HIM.
 She thinks she can do better than every girl in the school.
 She is often called Polly Pocket because of her height.

 Her dream is to become a supermodel but her father will not let her.
-Although beautiful and having a nice body, she's too short and not skinny enough for the model standards, but she thinks she's very skinny and perfect, but doesn't realize that model agencies do not think of her as model worthy.
+Although beautiful and having a nice body, she is too short and not skinny enough for model standards, but she thinks she is very skinny and perfect, but does not realize that model agencies do not think of her as model worthy.
 She is jealous of Mia because all the modeling agencies want Mia to be a model.

 At the end of the third season, Sol appears in a magazine and her father is furious and enrolls her in a public school.